 1867 Chickering concert grand 33B, #31605

 This is the earliest documented extant model 33B.
-Despite differences in case decorum, it is also likely the closest to Lizst's 1867 Grand now located in the Liszt museum in Budapest.
-The Chickerings personally escorted the very instrument that had won 1st prize at the 1867 world expo to Lizst in Rome.
-As he was the most famous pianist of his time, the instrument was delivered to him for evaluation with the hope to fight Steinway's defamation campaign against Chickering.
-Liszt and other visiting musicians such as Grieg were apparently very impressed by this new instrument.
-It soon became known as "the magnificent Chickering".
+Despite differences in case decorum, it is also likely the closest to Liszt's 1867 Grand, now located in the Liszt Ferenc Memorial Museum in Budapest.
+The Chickerings personally escorted the very same instrument that had won 1st prize in the 1867 Paris World Expo to Liszt in Rome.
+As the most famous pianist of his time, he received the instrument not merely as a present but also for evaluation.
+On their part, the Chickerings hoped to fight a defamation campaign directed against them by Steinway, which had also won first prize in Paris and had become their arch-rival in the US.
+Upon delivery, Liszt and other visiting musicians such as Grieg were apparently very impressed by the new instrument which soon became known as "the magnificent Chickering".

-Towards the end of his life, Liszt donated it to the museum where it was kept purely as an 'exposition piece' and where it consequently deteriorated.
-Ours is almost completely original including finish, hammers, action, strings and soundboard.
-It will be restored with the utmost attention to detail to bring out its original musical potential.
-There is also a video with commentary about the features of the raste (last pic).
+Towards the end of his life, Liszt donated his instrument to the museum where it has since been kept as an 'exhibition piece' and consequently has deteriorated.
+Ours is an extremely rare, completely original with the original finish, hammers, action, strings, and soundboard.
+It will be restored with the utmost attention to detail to bring back its original musical potential.
+There is also a video with commentary about the special features of its "raste" or underbelly construction (last pic).